 The Triton Alert emergency text messaging service will be used in response to severe weather conditions.
-In the event of cancellation or delay of scheduled classes, a text message will be sent to the staff or students specified cell number and email address.
+In the event of cancellation or delay of scheduled classes, a text message will be sent to the cell number that you specify and your email address.
 Subscribing/unsubscribing to TritonAlert is available through TritonPass.